openrails/openrails/Source/Documentation/Manual/options.rst

 located on other drives, or on a USB key, can be added even if they are not always available.

 Click on the *Add* button, and locate the desired installation.
-OR will automatically enter a proposed name in the *Name:* window that will appear in the *Installation set:* window on the main menu form.
+ORTS will automatically enter a proposed name in the *Name:* window that will appear in the *Installation set:* window on the main menu form.
 Modify the name if desired, then click *OK* to add the new path and name to